PX4/PX4-user_guide/en/telemetry/esp32_wifi_module.md

 - Easy to set up: Power connection + UART connection to flight controller
 - Fully configurable through an easy-to-use web interface
 - Parsing of LTM & MSPv2 for more reliable connection and less packet loss
-- Parsing of MAVLink with the injection of Radio Status packets for the display of RSSI in the GCS
+- Parsing of MAVLink with the injection of radio status packets for the display of RSSI in the GCS
 - Fully transparent telemetry down-link option

 ::: info